Meet the Staff

 Ms. Clement has spent significant time working in community engagement.
 She has worked with the media and major corporations to secure program support.
 She has a Bachelor of Arts Degree in Sociology with a Concentration in Family and Youth Advocacy from Nicholls State University.

 Mariah Stidham Wineski manages public education and prevention campaigns, statewide trainings, and ally engagement.
 She also works to improve LCADV’s capacity to provide legislative advocacy on the state and national levels.
 Ms. Wineski has twelve years of experience working throughout the United States and internationally on social change campaigns, violence prevention, and curriculum development.
 She is trained as an instructor by the Stalking Resource Center, a program of the National Center for Victims of Crime.
 She has additional specialized training in financial management and sustainability, program design, and legislative advocacy.

 She has extensive experience with statewide organizations, having previously served as Director of Education at Louisiana Foundation Against Sexual Assault.
-She has coordinated legislative policy, public affairs, and media relations for regional and national women’s health organizations.
-She spent three years managing a gang violence prevention program near Denver, Colorado.
-Ms. Wineski has served on the board of directors for Boulder Sister Cities and has provided international consultation on educational policy and curriculum development.
+She has coordinated legislative policy, public affairs, and media relations for regional and national women’s health organizations and has managed several regional gang violence prevention initiatives.
+Ms. Wineski served on the board of directors for Boulder Sister Cities and has provided international consultation on educational policy and curriculum development.
 She has a B.A. in Sociology and Women’s and Gender Studies.
 She is pursuing her master’s degree from Southeastern Louisiana University and is fluent in Spanish.